 Events will be free and open to the public.
 Visitors can expect a variety of garden-related activities, including garden tours, gardening demonstrations, games, cider pressing, food tasting and garden-themed artwork.

-The Maine School Garden Network is a group of committed individuals who believe in the value of teaching children to garden.
+The Maine School Garden Network is a volunteer nonprofit that believes in the value of teaching children to garden.
 MSGN’s mission is to promote and support educational gardening programs in Maine schools.
 It holds educational workshops for teachers, maintains a website with resources on gardening, and provides support for school gardening projects.